Rescuers search for survivors two days after quake kills more than 1,700 people in Myanmar and Thailand. Here’s what we know

 Authorities expect that number to rise.
 The United States Geological Survey (USGS) estimated the final death toll could surpass 10,000 people, according to early modeling.

-Search and rescue operations are ongoing in Bangkok for at least 80 people who remain missing, as families gather at the site of the collapsed high-rise for any news of their loved ones.
+Search and rescue operations are ongoing in Bangkok for around 80 people who remain missing, as families gather at the site of the collapsed high-rise for any news of their loved ones.

 Around 9,500 reports of building damage have been received in Bangkok, the city’s governor said Sunday.
 Other than the collapsed tower, there have been few reports or evidence of catastrophic damage.